indigo-astronomy/indigo/indigo_drivers/ccd_playerone/README.md

 ## Supported devices

-All cameras supported by SDK
+All cameras supported by SDK (Plyer One and iOptron cameras)

 This driver supports hot-plug (multiple devices).